darianstlex/efx-forms/README.md

 /**
  * Hook - return form (from context) instance or provided form by name.
  * Form name is needed when hook is used outside of the form context
- * or refers to another form
+ * or refers to another form.
  * @type (formName?: string) => IForm
  */
 const formTwo = useForm();